MicrosoftDocs/bot-docs/articles/v4sdk/migration/conversion-core.md

     - **ResetPassword.cs**
     - **ResetPasswordPrompt.cs**

-### Update using statements
+### Update using directives

-We need to update `using` statements in the model classes as shown next.
+We need to update `using` directives in the model classes as shown next.

 1. In **InstallApps.cs** change them to this:
     [!code-csharp[Using statements](~/../botbuilder-samples/MigrationV3V4/CSharp/ContosoHelpdeskChatBot-V4NetCore/ContosoHelpdeskChatBot/Models/InstallApp.cs?range=4-5)]